The Count of Monte Cristo (2024 film): Release

-The film was selected to be screened out of competition at the 77th Cannes Film Festival, where it had its world premiere on May 22, 2024, and earned a nearly 11-minute standing ovation at the end of its screening.
+The film was selected to be screened out of competition at the 77th Cannes Film Festival, where it had its world premiere on 22 May 2024, and earned a nearly 11-minute standing ovation at the end of its screening.

-It was theatrically released by Pathé in France on June 28, 2024, and had its international debut at the 2nd Mediterrane Film Festival on June 22, 2024.
-It also played at the 28th Fantasia International Film Festival on July 19, 2024, and has been scheduled to screen in a gala presentation at the 2024 Cinéfest Sudbury International Film Festival.
-It made its U.S. premiere at the Hamptons International Film Festival on October 11, 2024.
-Samuel Goldwyn Films released the film in theaters on December 20, 2024 in the United States.
+It was theatrically released by Pathé in France on 28 June 2024, and had its international debut at the 2nd Mediterrane Film Festival on 22 June 2024.
+It also played at the 28th Fantasia International Film Festival on 19 July 2024, and has been scheduled to screen in a gala presentation at the 2024 Cinéfest Sudbury International Film Festival.
+It made its U.S. premiere at the Hamptons International Film Festival on 11 October 2024.
+Samuel Goldwyn Films released the film in theaters on 20 December 2024 in the United States.

 It was featured in the Limelight section of the 54th International Film Festival Rotterdam screened in February 2025.

+In 2026, the BBC acquired the British rights to the film, splitting it into a miniseries of four 45-minute episodes: it was released with English subtitles on BBC iPlayer and BBC Four on 2 May 2026.